ttneit/Pipeline/Pipleline/README.md

+# 1. Pipeline
-This diretory includes 4 ETL pipelines processing 4 categories of real estate data : Land , Office , Apartment , House .
+This directory includes 4 ETL pipelines processing 4 categories of real estate data : Land , Office , Apartment , House .
 Each pipeline will extract the latest data from MongoDB then perform some steps of transforming raw data and finally write to SQL server for further usage.

 Steps of tramsforming raw data :
 1. Fill missing columns for raw data (Some data don't have enough features in given schema)